PDM-Phan/PDM-Phan/README.md

-- 👋 Hi, my name is Pedro de Deus e Melo;
+- 👋 Hi, my name is Pedro de Deus e Melo and im a student of the UFRPE(Rural Federal University of Pernambuco);
-- 👀 I’m interested in Python, and almost everything else;
+- 👀 I’m interested in almost anything and looking to learn everything I can;
-- 🌱 I’m currently learning Python;
+- 🌱 I’m currently learning JavaScript;
 - 💞️ I’m looking to collaborate on everything I can;
 - 📫 How to reach me ...